 When the person’s energy levels are high, they feel a sense of peacefulness and better health.
 For these reasons, Reiki is used to treat many conditions, including Reiki for addiction and mental health disorders.

-What Happens During a Reiki Session?
+What Happens During a Reiki Session in Atlanta?

 Not every practitioner of Reiki uses the exact same methods, but the general treatment approach remains the same.
 Reiki is a non-invasive procedure and takes place in a quiet, peaceful setting.
 The practitioner will have an initial meeting with someone new to the practice in order to explain the procedure and determine what goals the person would like to achieve.